-- What is the CVV on an American Express card?
+- What is it called on an American Express card?
 Card Identification Code (CIC)

 - What is a CVV code on a MasterCard?
 Card Verification Code (CVC)

-- What is a CVV on a Discover card?
+- What is a CVV on a discover credit cards?
 Card Verification Data (CVD)

 Where Is The CVV Number On My Card?

-A CVV number is an authentication tool to protect your card and transaction when the physical card is not present to ensure you are indeed the cardholder.
+A credit card CVV number is an authentication tool to protect your card from credit card fraud.
+It is used when the physical card is not present, for example when making a purchase online, to ensure you are indeed the cardholder.
 E-commerce sites will usually prompt you for a CVV at checkout, or a merchant will ask to punch in the CVV when the virtual terminal or card reader prompts them.

 - E-commerce transactions

 - Checkout processes that store your credit card information

 The CVV is different from your PIN (Personal Identification Number).
 This secret number is not on the physical card like your CVV.
 However, like your PIN, it is essential to keep your CVV protected because it gives thieves the ability to make online or phone purchases if they have your card number and expiration date.
 The CVV is not part of the data stored on the magnetic stripe or the EMV chip.
 The payment Card Industry Data Security Standards prohibit the storage of a CVV unless it is stored in a card vault, for example, so if a database is hacked and credit card numbers are stolen, ultimately, your banking information will still be safeguarded.